-Noise levels measured at the aforementioned locations shall not exceed the ambient sound level measured continuously at the same measuring point by 7 dBA or more.
+Noise levels measured at the aforementioned locations shall not exceed the SANS standard of 70 dBA in the day and 60dBA at night.
 Where noise levels exceed this standard, the Contractor shall comply with the Engineer's instructions in this regard.
 Such instructions may include the cessation of the operations causing the unacceptable noise level until remedial measures have been put in place.